 However, over time, many EV owners make the decision to level up to a Level 2 charger.
 Why, you might ask?

-For starters, Level 2 chargers offer a much faster charge rate than Level 1.
+For starters, Level 2 home EV chargers offer a much faster charge rate than Level 1.
 This makes them more practical for those who rely on their EV for everyday use.
-A Level 2 charger is akin to having your own gas station at your house.
+A Level 2 EV charger for home is akin to having your own gas station at your house.
 Every night, you simply plug in your EV, go to bed, and wake up to a “full tank” or, in this case, a full battery.

-Though Leve 2 chargers are far superior to Level 1 chargers, they are still affordable for the average EV owner.
-Compared to the costly Level 3, a Level 2 charger is the perfect happy medium.
+Though Level 2 chargers are far superior to Level 1 chargers, they are still affordable for the average EV owner.
+Compared to the costly Level 3, a Level 2 charger for home is the perfect happy medium.

-Finally, installing a Level 2 charger at your home allows you the flexibility to charge your car during non-peak energy hours.
+Finally, installing a Level 2 EV charger for home allows you the flexibility to charge your car during non-peak energy hours.
 This can help lower the cost of charging your EV when compared to a Level 1, which will require all-day charging through peak energy hours.

 If you are ready to level up, your next question will probably be how do you install a level 2 charger at your home?

 The answer depends on a few key factors.